MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-multi-nic.md

 This article describes how to configure the AKS Edge Essentials Linux node to support multiple NICs and connect to multiple networks.
 This process is divided into the following steps:

 1. Create an AKS Edge Essentials deployment with a secondary NIC
-1. Check the multiple NIC network configuration
+1. Verifiy multiple NIC network configuration
 1. Configure [Multus CNI plugin](https://cloud.redhat.com/blog/demystifying-multus)
-1. Configure Multus secondary network
+1. Configure Multus secondary network with sample pod
-1. Check Pod secondary network
+1. Verifiy pod attached networks

 For more information about networking concepts and Multus configurations, see [AKS Edge Essentials networking](aks-edge-concept-networking.md) and [Multus - Quickstart guide](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/quickstart.md).